Pelmen323/Kaiserreich_Autotests/README.md

 - unused cosmetic tags test - colors (finds all cosmetic tags colors that are never used)
 - missing cosmetic tags test (finds all cosmetic tags that are not set but checked)

+*Character flags tests:*
+- unused character flags test (finds all character flags that are set but never checked)
+- missing character flags test (finds all character flags that are not set but checked)
+- cleared character flags test (finds all character flags that are not set but cleared)

 *Country flags tests:*
 - unused country flags test (finds all country flags that are set but never checked)
 - missing country flags test (finds all country flags that are not set but checked)